Zeph53/GamepadKeyMouse/README.md

 # GAMEPADKEYMOUSE.PY
 This is a Python3 script that allows the user to move the mouse cursor around with a gamepad's joystick.
 As well as the right and left click.
 Also, the ability to open an on-screen keyboard that is navigatable with the joystick.

-Currently the on-screen keyboard is nearly entirely non-functional, can only move the highlight around for now.
+Currently, the on-screen keyboard is nearly entirely functional, can't use the secondary symbols yet.
 Mouse cursor works but it's slightly janky still.

 ChatGPT is completely responsible for this.
 I primarily created this so I could sit back and do some sort of text development using my gamepad.

 ## Requirements
     Gamepad, script tested and configured ONLY using an oldschool "Playstation (DS3) Controller" connected through bluetooth.
     Debian with XFCE4
-    XDoTool
     Python3
-    A whole lot of Python3 modules, SDL2 specifically IDK I'll figure it all out later...
+    A whole lot of Python3 modules, SDL2 specifically, and pynput IDK I'll figure it all out later...

 ## Usage
 Simply open a terminal and execute the script.
 Debug information such as button and axis inputs will be displayed.

+#### Mouse controls
-Left analogue stick (?) to move the mouse cursor around the screen.
+Left analogue stick (?) (axis 0,1) to move the mouse cursor around the screen.
-Cross (?) to left click.
+Cross (?) (button 0) to left click.
-Circle (?) to right click.
+Circle (?) (button 1) to right click.

+#### On screen keyboard controls
-Hold L2 (?) to bring up the on-screen keyboard.
+Hold L2 (?) (axis 4) to bring up the on-screen keyboard.
-Left analogue stick (?) to navigate the on-screen keyboard.
+Left analogue stick (?) (axis 0,1) to navigate the on-screen keyboard.
-Eventually, L1 (?) to select or hold a key.
+L1 (?) (button 9) to select or hold a key.

-Currently only the Enter key is selectable and functional.
+All keys seem to have functional primary actions.
+However the secondary actions, such as symbols, do not work yet.

 ## Updates
+    Resize and reorganize layout, specifically left/right shift, and space.
+    Working osk button holding.
+    Functional primary key presses.
     Improved navigatable multicell keys like spacebar or enter.
     Better movement from multicell keys.
     Actually select keys using gamepad button 9 (L1).